 Cast: Roman Griffin Davis, Thomasin McKenzie, Scarlett Johansson, Sam Rockwell, Rebel Wilson, Alfie Allen

-The innocence of JoJo
+The innocence of JoJo Rabbit

 The premise of this film is around Jojo, a young child who is indoctrinated by Nazi ideology.
 All the children go to a “Hitler Youth camp.”
 There, they learn to hate the Jews at a very young age.
-The camp leaders teach them how Jews absurdly differentiate from the Germans.
+Furthermore, the camp leaders teach them how Jews absurdly differentiate from the Germans.

 For these kids, this hatred is considered “normal.”
 It shows how easy it is to influence younger people, as they are still naive.